decentralized-identity/org/chair_guides/agenda_files.md

 ![Example of TDW agenda.md file in HackMD](./img/tdw_agenda_hackmd.png "Example of TDW agenda.md file in HackMD")

-**Tip**: HackMD supports its own notion of teams, separately from GitHub teams.
-To allow others in your group to access, set up a HackMD team with working group members allowed to edit.
-You may need to explicitly transfer ownership of the note to the team
+5. **Transfer ownership to the proper team**: HackMD supports its own notion of teams, separately from GitHub teams.
+To allow other approved editors to access in hackmd, you can transfer ownership to the team.
+Ask DIF operations if you need a new team or you're not sure about this part.

 **Note**: Edit collaboratively during the meeting, and make sure you push changes back to GitHub afterward.